Erasmus+ traineeship grant

 - Set up an account in the Erasmus Database

-- Complete an application for traineeship grant (Application for traineeship)
+- Complete an application for traineeship grant (Application for traineeship).
+Be precise and give detailed information.

 - Follow the instructions in the Erasmus Database detailing which appendices are to be uploaded in order for your application to be complete (Required actions).